mre/endler.dev/content/2017/why-type-systems-matter/index.md

 ]
 +++

-I've written most of my code in dynamically typed languages such as Python or PHP.
-But ever since dabbling with [Rust](https://www.rust-lang.org), I've developed a passion for static type systems.
+I've written most of my code in dynamically typed languages such as Python or PHP; but ever since dabbling with [Rust](https://www.rust-lang.org), I've developed a passion for static type systems.
 It began to feel very natural to me; like a totally new way to express myself.

 <!-- more -->